Frontpartij: Political party

-Growth

 The 6.3% of the vote captured in the 1919 election saw the Frontpartij with five members elected to the Belgian Chamber of Representatives, including a young Staf De Clercq.
 Support had in part been gained as a reaction to what was seen as the harsh treatment meted out to those Flemings that had collaborated with Germany, with the sentence of death passed on August Borms (albeit not carried out) and numerous life sentences for lesser collaborators attracting condemnation in Flanders.

 The party's vote fell in the 1921 election although it was here that Van Severen was first elected to Parliament.
 The loss of support proved to be a temporary set-back however as they took 25,000 votes and six seats in 1925 before following this with 132,000 votes and 11 seats in 1929.
-In between August Borms had even been elected to Parliament for the party in a 1928 by-election.
+In between, August Borms had even been elected to Parliament for the party in a 1928 by-election.